simongcx/pysqlite3kvstore/README.md

  - Dictionary-like interface (as close as possible)
  - Concurrency (provided by SQLite3)
  - Low memory footprint (values are only loaded into memory when required)
+ - Data interchange (provided by storing values as JSON to preserve type)

 Basic usage